-Who are we?
+Who we are

 Pieta House is a not for profit company and a registered charity in the Republic of Ireland (CHY 16913).

-What do we do?
+What we do

-Pieta was established in Lucan, Co Dublin, in 2006 and now has 15 centers and 3 Outreach services across Ireland.
+Pieta was established in Lucan, Co Dublin, in 2006 and now has 15 centres and 3 Outreach services across Ireland.
 Pieta offers free counselling to those suffering from suicidal ideation and to people who are engaging in self-harm.
-Pieta operates a Suicide Bereavement Counselling Service providing free counselling, therapy and support to individuals, couples, families and children who have been bereaved by suicide.
+Pieta operates a Suicide Bereavement Counselling Service providing free counselling, therapy and support to individuals, couples, families, and children who have been bereaved by suicide.
 Staff are fully qualified and provide a professional one-to-one therapeutic service.
 Pieta also operates the free 24-hour suicide helpline, 1800 247 247.

 Address: 1 Floor, Greenhills Retail Park, Greenhills Road, Tallaght, Dublin 24, Ireland.